 Nora Reiner Gluck, LCSW

-Nora is a psychotherapist with thirty-five years of experience with individuals, couples, families and groups.
-She has employed many varieties therapy, including family systems family of origin, psychodynamic, object relations, short-term and more recently, energy psychology (EMDR, EFT, TFT, EFTA, TAT) and yoga therapy, which integrates the mind and body from a holistic perspective.
+I am psychotherapist with 40 years of experience with individuals, couples, families and groups.
+My background includes a variety of therapies, including family systems family of origin, emotionally-focused couple therapy and more recently, energy psychology (EMDR, EFT, TFT, EFTA, TAT) and yoga therapy, which integrates the mind and body from a holistic perspective.

 I am been a member of AFTA (American Family Therapy Academy) since it was founded in 1978 and served as a clinical supervisor for the American Association for Marriage and Family Therapy for twenty years.

-Yoga has been important to me for many years, and I am a certified Amrit Yoga teacher and has practiced Kripalu yoga for over 25 years.
-Her work as a yoga therapist combines psychotherapy with ancient yogic practices designed to relax the body and calm the mind.
-These practices improve the mood, enhance self-esteem and self-acceptance and develop the witness consciousness through the practice of self-observation and non-judgmental awareness.
-She has studied interpersonal and transpersonal psychology for most of her adult life.
-She is trained in LifeForce Yoga for Depression and Anxiety with Amy Weintraub.
+Yoga has been important to me for many years, and I am a certified Amrit Yoga teacher and has practiced Kripalu yoga for over 30 years.
+As a yoga therapist, I combine psychotherapy with practices designed to relax the body and calm the mind.
+These practices improve the mood, enhance self-esteem and self-acceptance and develop the practice of self-observation and non-judgmental awareness.
+I have been trained by Amy Weintraub in LifeForce Yoga for Depression and Anxiety

-Nora served as an Assistant Professor of Social Work in Psychiatry at the Yale University School of Medicine where she taught, supervised and trained psychiatrists, psychologists and social workers in individual and marital and family therapy for over twenty years.
+For 22 years I was an Assistant Professor of Social Work in Psychiatry at the Yale University School of Medicine where I taught, supervised and trained psychiatrists, psychologists and social workers in individual and marital and family therapy for over twenty years.
 She was also on the staff and faculty of the Center for Family Learning and the Family Institute of Westchester, and adjunct faculty in the Marriage and Family Therapy program at the University of Bridgeport.

 Mark Curri, MA, LMFT